Imsurajr/BookHub/README.md

 The BookHub comes with a number of features to help you find and discover new books:

-Book descriptions: You can see a short blurb about each book to get a sense of what it's about.
+Book descriptions: You can see a short blurb about each book to get a sense of what is the theme of the book.

 Book summaries: If you want to dive deeper, you can read a longer summary of each book to get a better understanding of its themes and plot.